Ella Enchanted (film): Box office

-Ella Enchanted opened on April 9, 2004 and earned $6,169,030 in its opening weekend, ranking number nine at the domestic box office.
+Ella Enchanted opened on April 9, 2004, and earned $6,169,030 in its opening weekend, ranking number nine at the domestic box office.
 At the end of its run, the film grossed $22,918,387 domestically and $4,470,380 overseas for a worldwide total of $27,388,767.

 Critical response

 The film received mixed reviews from critics.
 Review aggregator Rotten Tomatoes gives it a 51% approval rating based on 115 reviews with an average rating of 5.6/10.
 The site's consensus reads: "Hathaway is a charming heroine, but the simple storyline gets overwhelmed by silly gimmickry."
-On Metacritic, the film has a 53 out of 100 rating based on 30 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a 53 out of 100 rating based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average rating of "A-" on an A+ to F scale.

 Chicago Sun-Times critic Roger Ebert gave the film 3.5 stars out of 4, praising it as "the best family film so far this year" (April 9, 2004).

+Home media

+Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on DVD in the United States (Region 1) on August 24, 2004.
+This release was presented in widescreen.
+Miramax Home Entertainment released the film on DVD in the United Kingdom (Region 2) on April 18, 2005, while in Australia (Region 4) it was released at an undetermined date in approximately mid-2005.
+The film also received a Hong Kong VCD release on August 9, 2005, which was handled by local distributor Panorama.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+Filmyard licensed the home media rights for various Miramax titles to Lionsgate, and Lionsgate Home Entertainment reissued the film on DVD on April 26, 2011, before releasing it on Blu-ray on October 16, 2012.
+The 2012 Lionsgate release was a Blu-ray/DVD combo pack.

+In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
+Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
+Ella Enchanted was among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
+On September 22, 2020, Paramount Home Entertainment reissued Ella Enchanted on Blu-ray, with this being one of many Miramax titles that they reissued around this time.
+The 2020 Paramount Blu-ray included a digital download code for the film, but was not a Blu-ray/DVD combo pack like the 2012 Lionsgate release.

+The film was made available on Paramount's subscription streaming service Paramount+, which launched in 2021, in addition to being made available on their free streaming service Pluto TV.